wavyrn1/shroudserver/README.md

 tells the server to send the next message the client hasn't seen. the server sends "empty" if none are found

+users

+sends the client a list of users in the current room

 leave

 exits the current room, but leaves the user online, able to join another room